How To Make Artisan Sourdough Bread

 Bake

 - When your oven and Dutch oven are preheated, remove the Dutch oven.
-I like to add some uncooked rice to the bottom of mine to keep the bread from getting too brown.
+I like to add some uncooked rice to the bottom of mine to keep the bread from getting too brown on the bottom.
 Carefully lift the parchment and drop your dough into the Dutch oven.

-- Let bread cool in Dutch oven for 10 minutes and then carefully remove by lifting parchment out with the bread and cool for 1 hour on a cooling grid.
+- Remove bread from oven.
+Let bread cool in Dutch oven for 10 minutes and then carefully remove and cool for 1 hour on a cooling grid.

 - Using a bread knife or a serrated knife, slice bread into 8 even slices (you can slice more or less, depending on how thin or thick you like your bread) using a gentle sawing motion, holding the loaf steady, but not pressing down.